funnierinspanish/clint/README.md

 # CLINT: CLI Navigator Toolkit

-A powerful Command Line Tool that helps you analyze, visualize, and navigate CLI applications with ease.
+A Command Line Tool that helps you analyze, visualize, and navigate CLI applications with ease.

+> Note: This project has been developed for [CLI apps that use the Cobra framework](https://github.com/spf13/cobra) —initially.
+More to come soon.

-CLINT is a complete rewrite and enhancement of [cli-explorer-toolchain_legacy](https://github.com/funnierinspanish/cli-explorer-toolchain_legacy), built from the ground up in Rust for better performance and reliability.
+CLINT is a complete rewrite and enhancement of [cli-explorer-toolchain_legacy](https://github.com/funnierinspanish/cli-explorer-toolchain_legacy), built from the ground up in Rust for better performance and reliability (and because 🦀).

+> This is a WiP project.
+Several things work, but not everything is _fully_ implemented yet.

 ## Features